-TIERSKY: Peter, thank you.
-That was - that was an excellent overview of some of your findings.
-And I just - I want to highlight a couple of things that I hope we'll come back to.
+Mr. TIERSKY.
+Peter, thank you.
+That was an excellent overview of some of your findings.
+I want to highlight a couple of things that I hope we'll come back to.
 I think it's very important to talk about that diversity of views, which includes a diversity of terminology and definitional diversity.
 But also, I think, crucially what you highlighted for us is a differing of approach.
-And I think the softer approaches versus the harder approaches - I hope we'll get into that in the discussion a bit more.
+And I think the softer approaches versus the harder approaches-I hope we'll get into that in the discussion a bit more.